KichangKim/DeepDanbooru/README.md

 ```

 ## Dataset Structure
 DeepDanbooru uses following folder structure for input dataset.
 SQLite file can be any name, but must be located in same folder to `images` folder.
+All of image files are located in sub-folder which named first 2 characters of its filename.
 ```
 MyDataset/
 ├── images/